Skip to main content

 Quit smoking

-Smoking is the most significant modifiable risk factor for RA5, a form of arthritis that causes inflammation in joints because your immune system mistakenly attacks your own healthy tissues.
-Smoking triggers inflammation and may also cause your body to make anti-CCP antibodies, a protein specific to the development of RA.
+Smoking is the most significant lifestyle change you can make to reduce your chance of developing RA2.
+This is a form of arthritis that causes inflammation in your joints because your immune system mistakenly attacks your own healthy tissues.
+Smoking triggers inflammation and may also cause your body to make anti-CCP antibodies - a protein specific to the development of RA.

 Limit alcohol

 Alongside certain foods, alcohol can also raise your uric acid levels and trigger a gout attack.
 Alcohol stimulates the production of this chemical in your liver, and beer in particular contains large quantities of purines, contributing further to uric acid production.
-One study confirmed that regular beer drinkers had a greater risk of gout compared to those who drink equivalent amounts of wine and spirits4.
+One study confirmed that regular beer drinkers had a greater likelihood of getting gout compared to those who drink equivalent amounts of wine and spirits3.

 Protect against sports injuries